-Plan Ahead for a Successful Group Meeting
+Plan Ahead for a Successful Meeting or Retreat

 Whether you require a professional, fully-wired conference room, a serene escape for a corporate retreat, or a whale watching, kayaking or farm tour for team building or a family reunion, the three main islands—Orcas, Lopez and San Juan—offer a broad range of venues, amenities, services and activities.

 The islands offer a variety of conference, classroom, banquest, reception or theatre-style gathering spaces, from intimate, stylish dining rooms to medium-size, historic, community gathering places, to large, well-equipped conference rooms.

 Whatever the size of your group, each island has accommodations to fit your needs and your budget.
 Large, historic resorts on San Juan Island or Orcas Island can handle large and small groups; a hotel or inn in Friday Harbor or Orcas Village will keep your group near the ferry.
 A more rustic yoga or artists' retreat, or family reunion, might call for cabins and bonfires on the beach.

 Getting here is half the fun via car, ferry, boat or air.
 If you want to leave your car behind, each island has its own mode of transportation offerings, including car rentals, small and large vans, hotel and public shuttles, taxis, and moped, scoot coupe and bicycle rentals.

 For small or large groups, island caterers can serve up whatever your group requires, such as a breakfast buffet, park picnic or box-lunch, appetizers with local wine or spirits for an evening cruise, a casual barbecue, or gourmet farm-to-table supper drawing from a bounty of local fresh produce, meats, seafood and more.
 For smaller groups, you may decide to dine at one of our many local restaurants, cafes, wine bars or pubs, most of which take reservations and can create special menus.